 How are the premium fees calculated:

-The fees for a life insurance contract are depended upon: the capital we want to guarantee for the beneficiaries, the age of the insured, the danger of his/her profession, the duration we want to ensure the capital for and the type of insurance contract.
+The fees for a life insurance contract are dependent upon: the capital we want to guarantee for the beneficiaries, the age of the insured, the danger of his/her profession, the duration we want to ensure the capital for and the type of insurance contract.
 Factors that may affect the fee calculation are the health history of the insured, any participation in dangerous sports etc.

-Indicative calculation of premiums:
+Indicative calculation of premium:

 - 40 years old, office employee, for an insured capital of 100.000€, for a 20-year insurance, the cost of the premium will start from 17 €/month.